other-realm/rcredits-mobile/gherkin/README.md

 Also works with Javascript (compiles into Jasmine / Karma)

-This set of programs is part of the rCredits system and is covered by that system's copyright.
+This set of programs is part of the CommonGood system and is covered by that system's copyright.